Don’t Get Glutened! Use These 35 Strategies to Protect Yourself

 5. Cover Shared Grilling Surfaces When Barbecuing

-Residual gluten is only eliminated above 500 degrees for 30 mins, so it's best to be on the safe side and cover any grill that has had gluten on it.
+Residual gluten is only eliminated above 500 degrees for 30 mins, so it's best to be on the safe side and cover any shared grill surfaces.

-Wood is porous so it harbors gluten.
 Use separate wooden items for gluten-free foods or switch to a different material.
-Metal is a better option because it is much less likely to hold onto food particles or bacteria, so you can use it for both regular foods and gluten-free foods.
+Metal is a better option because it is much less likely to hold onto food particles or bacteria, so you can use it for a wide variety of food with less risk of cross-contact.

 Include rolling pins in this list- use a separate one for gluten-free items.